adamj537/Oscilloscope/README.md

 ## Notes

-This project is born as an auxiliary project so code could not be of production-quality.
-If there is interest I can improve it, anyway any contribution is welcome.

-I have initially written this library in 2014 to check the velocity profile of a stepper motor with a real-time driver that I have implemented.

-Now I think that this project can be useful to others that own a RIgol oscilloscope so I have released it with updated NI-VISA 17.5 to support Windows 10.

 Here are some images to better understand what this library allow you to do with very little work.